 With more people online than ever before, having a strong website is an absolute must for starting a business.
 Likewise, prospective clients, investors and partners are going to check out your website, so it’s an opportunity for you to build a strong first impression of your brand.
+This makes it important to consider the business goals you want to set for your website.
 With this mind, take a look at these small business website design tips to guide you:

 Find a business website template